 Understanding what potential clients are searching for is a huge factor that will determine the success of your SEO strategy.
 Popular SEO sites such as Moz and SEMRush provide semi-free tools (2 lookups per day for free on Moz with no account; 10 lookups per day on SEMRush with a free account) for conducting keyword research.

-A good place to start is by searching for variations of loan officer / mortgage broker / mortgages / etc. + your location.
-This will let you survey the landscape in those all important local results and give you ideas for further keyword exploration.
+A good place to start is by searching for variations of loan officer/mortgage broker/mortgages/etc. + your location.
+This will let you survey the landscape in those all-important local results and give you ideas for further keyword exploration.

 Meta Title and Description

 Setting the meta tags for your homepage is the first step in actually telling search engines what your website is about, and why it should be relevant to search results.
-The two most fundamentally important items to tackle are your meta title, and meta description.
-In addition to being important ranking signals these two pieces of data will also tell search engines exactly what to say about you on the results page, and inform social media sites when a link to your site is posted as well.
+The two most fundamentally important items to tackle are your meta title and meta description.
+In addition to being important ranking signals these two pieces of data will also tell search engines exactly what to say about you on the results page, and inform social media sites when a link posts to your site as well.

-We used our search example from above (“mortgage broker denver”) to initiate a search on Google.
+We used our search example from above (“mortgage broker Denver”) to initiate a search on Google.
 The first organic results were from Yelp! and Zillow due to their high domain authority (hello positive reviews!) but when you take a look at the next result, you’ll see why it ranks on page one.